open-pioneer/trails-starter/docs/RepositoryGuide.md

 Checks for known security issues with the installed packages.
 (Will also be checked with a nightly github action job)

+### `pnpm run update-shared-versions`

+Sets and updates shared dependency versions.
+This can be used to enforce consistent package versions for dependencies used by multiple packages (e.g. react).
+This uses [`syncpack`](https://jamiemason.github.io/syncpack/), which is configured by editing the `.syncpackrc.cjs`.

 ### Miscellaneous tools

 Installed node tools can be invoked by running `pnpm exec <TOOL_AND_OPTIONS>` (once again, the `exec` is optional).